 Malling's worry dances between excellence that obsesses him and irrational fear that one day, any day, his luck will turn

 No one, but no one, reads people like a bum.
-This one looks through glasses held together with cracked Scotch tape, the day’s light rain left unwiped for an added touch of pathos, and he sees Eric Mailing and the guilt of his success from the moment he steps away from his red ‘Porsche.
-Mailing hurries down the sidewalk, head slanted into the weather in the awkward manner of the thin-haired.
+This one looks through glasses held together with cracked Scotch tape, the day’s light rain left unwiped for an added touch of pathos, and he sees Eric Malling and the guilt of his success from the moment he steps away from his red ‘Porsche.
+Malling hurries down the sidewalk, head slanted into the weather in the awkward manner of the thin-haired.
 The bum steps out.
 “Excuse me, sir,” he says with deliberate weakness, hand cupped for the offering, “but could you please spare a quarter?”
-Mailing prefers not to notice, but then runs into his Prairie conscience.
+Malling prefers not to notice, but then runs into his Prairie conscience.
 He stops, fumbles for change, is unable to find any.
-The bum stares unforgivingly at Mailing, and suddenly it is Mailing who looks downtrodden.
+The bum stares unforgivingly at Malling, and suddenly it is Malling who looks downtrodden.
 “I never know what to do,” he mumbles.
 “I’m always drawn both ways.”

 Back in an upper bedroom of the proudly renovated Toronto home he shares with his wife, Pat, and their two young children, Leif and Paige, a mantle holds two statues.
 One is a Nellie, the ACTRA Award for excellence in television public affairs won two years ago by